PriscaTonia/expenses-chart-component/README.md

 ### Continued development

-I obviously still have a lot to learn in javascript, and I hope I could get to apply more smooth css styles and work with Javascript frame works.
+I obviously still have a lot to learn in javascript, and I hope I could get to apply more smooth and responsive css styles and work with Javascript frame works.

 ### Useful resources